Melanie

 Why Book Melanie Kinnaman

-The Friday the 13th fandom remains one of the most active signing communities with a high demand for legacy performers who celebrate the franchise.
-Fans show up in person to meet a heroine who broke the passive victim mold and brought physical authority to the screen.
-The 40th anniversary of the 1985 film throughout 2025 and 2026 makes this an ideal window for high-attendance horror panels.
+The Friday the 13th fandom remains highly active, with significant demand for legacy performers like Melanie Kinnaman who embody the franchise's iconic heroines.
+Fans actively seek in-person meet-and-greets with actresses who brought physical authority to the screen, breaking the passive victim mold.
+The ongoing 40th anniversary of the 1985 film throughout 2025 and 2026, coupled with recent media attention and convention appearances, makes this an ideal window for high-attendance horror panels.

 Genres